TL;DR

 7. Aproove

-Aproove is a content feedback management tool that helps to streamline your workflow, improve collaboration, and ensure compliance.
-Its annotation features are fairly basic, but it works across a range of file formats.
+Aproove is a content feedback management tool that helps to streamline your workflow, improve collaboration, increase employee engagement, and ensure compliance.

 Key features: